sweetener404/sweetener404/README.md

 - Crafting full-stack web apps with **PHP**, **MySQL**, **HTML/CSS** (JS in progress, LOL)
 - Still learning how to use Laravel and stuff... so difficult :(
 - Loving my role as a QA in programming.
 Sometimes Front-End, sometimes QA, LOL
-- Running custom ROMs, modding Androids, and taming VMs
+- Running custom ROMs, modding Androids, and hanging around with VMs
-- Virtual machines explorer (VMware, VBox, Hyper-V) & OS tinkering (Android x86, Windows, Linux, even macOS 👀)
+- Virtual machines explorer (VMware, VBox, Hyper-V) & OS enjoyer (Android x86, Windows, Linux, even macOS 👀)
 - Exploring OS interfaces.
 Yeah, I care about the vibes too

 ---